- Message from Program Director

 Professor Ziegler is a graduate of the University of Notre Dame, holds a J.D. degree from the University of Kentucky Law School, and received the advanced LL.M. degree in public law with highest honors from the National Law Center of George Washington University.

-Trial lawyer with a broad international law and human rights portfolio ranging from human rights work in apartheid South Africa to prosecuting perpetrators at the Yugoslavia and Rwanda international criminal tribunals.
-Expertise in core international crimes of genocide, war crimes and crimes against humanity, practice and procedure of the international tribunals,complex international criminal litigation, and international tribunal policy and management.
+University of Denver Lecturer David Akerson is a trial attorney with a broad international law and human rights portfolio ranging from human rights work in apartheid South Africa to prosecuting perpetrators at the Yugoslavia and Rwanda international criminal tribunals.
+His expertise lies in the core international crimes of genocide, war crimes and crimes against humanity; practice and procedure of the international tribunals; complex international criminal litigation; and international tribunal and policy.